reiryuki/Karen-AI-Assistant/README.md

 - Multi language
 - Text to speech
 - Real time, date, news, & weather
-- Run shell (Soon) (Does not allow root and cannot write outside of Karen_AI_Assistant/workspace/ folder)
+- Run shell (Soon) (Does not allow root and cannot access outside of Karen_AI_Assistant/workspace/ folder)
 - Java (Prompt to control device via java code automatically.
 Does not use root nor adb shell nor Shizuku nor accessibility service permission.
-Does not allow write outside of Karen_AI_Assistant/workspace/ folder.)
+Cannot access outside of Karen_AI_Assistant/workspace/ folder.)

 ## Changelog

 v1.8 (Soon)
+- Continue with or without you
 - Greetings at device boot
-- Run shell ability (It does not allow root and cannot write outside of Karen_AI_Assistant/workspace/ folder)
+- Run shell ability (It does not allow root and cannot access outside of Karen_AI_Assistant/workspace/ folder)

 v1.7
 - Fix text size fit mode